ChristianSiebke/DReaM-Driver-Reaction-Model/sim/doc/DoxyGen/Function/Markdown/Simulation/Development/AgentModules.md

 | WriteTrafficUpdateOutput  | bool     | If true the TrafficUpdate is written into a JSON file                                           |
 | EnforceDoubleBuffering    | bool     | If true the wrapper will throw an error if FMU doesn't use double buffering.
 Defaults to false. |

-The type of OSI messages the OsmpFmuHandler sends an recieves is defined by its parameters.
+The type of OSI messages the OsmpFmuHandler sends an receives is defined by its parameters.
 Only messages for which a FMU variable is given in the configuration are sent/recieved.
 An additional parameter defines whether the message should be logged as JSON file for every agent and every timestep (see table above).

 Currently these messages are supported: